code-charity/crowd-fixes/README.md

 - vs. UserStyles(.org): Currently mostly themes / playful.
 (Might be a source.)

 ## Scheme, Rule of the game:
 - Everybody gets every tweak, as long as it is voted in consensus >80% "Yes" or "Yes, global".
 Every user can be asked later/twice.
-Disabling a tweak can overwrites your vote to "No".
-To support a mildly inclusive/tolerant atmosphere
+Disabling a tweak might change your vote to "No", to support a mildly inclusive/tolerant atmosphere
    - This will motivate unexpected help & wonderful creativitiy:
      - Deleting useless things
      - Enlarging tiny inputs